highsmithcodes/dev-tutorials/public/posts/post4.md

 ![underline animation elements](../images/underline-2.gif)

-Now that we’ve introduced you to the basics all that’s left to do is to play around.
+Now that we’ve introduced you to the basics all that’s left to do is to play around and test the limits of your new psuedo elements.